JimmyPla6z/jimmypla6z.github.io/README.md

-This is not a website you are supposed to be on.
+This is not a repository you are supposed to be on.
-If you are on this website
+If you are on this repository
 press the little left arrow button on the left top of the screen.